Lucy Flores: Early life and education

-Flores was one of 13 children.
+Flores is one of 13 children.
 Only one brother graduated high school, and all of her sisters became pregnant in their teens.
 Flores's mother left her family when she was nine, and her father worked multiple jobs, so she had to care for her younger siblings.
 When her mother left, Flores's school performance suffered, and she became involved with local gangs.
 She spent months in juvenile detention after stealing a car.
 Leslie Camp, Flores's parole officer, became an important role model for her and helped her turn her life around.
 Flores's difficult early life informs her political views, and she advocates job retraining and educational opportunities to help others who came from difficult backgrounds.

 Flores dropped out of Rancho High School, but passed the GED test.
 After working as a receptionist and office manager, she attended the College of Southern Nevada, then transferred to and graduated from the University of Southern California.
 She earned a J.D. degree from University of Nevada, Las Vegas in 2010.
 While there, she pushed the school to create a course on investigating potential wrongful convictions.

 In 2013, while explaining why she supported a sex education bill, Flores said that she had an abortion when she was 16.
 She later received death threats for the statement.